 More Background Music That's Not Free

-- Premium Beat is another great resource for high-quality, easy to-browse music.
+- premiumbeat.com is another popular resource for high-quality, easy-to-browse background music.

 - iStock Photo‘s royalty-free music is another good one to check out.

 - Audio Blocks is an interesting one where you buy access to their whole entire library with unlimited downloads for $99 per year.

 - Music Bed has super high quality, curated music and it's a little bit pricey.
 But dang, there is some good stuff there you guys.

 My favorite free music site is incompetech.com.
 Kevin MacLeod creates his own music and puts it here on his website, where it is easy to search and find all different styles and types of music.
 For free!
 The caveat is a simple one.
 Just let people know where you got the music from by using the proper attribution.